MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/walkthrough-get-data-on-portal.md

 ## Basic forms
 An basic form record allows an administrator to render a Power Apps form on a portal to edit, display, or capture a customizable set of data from its users.
 This is a relatively easy and straightforward process, and it eliminates the need for any code customizations that would have otherwise been required to achieve such a result before deploying a portal.

-This functionality can be taken advantage of for many reasons and use cases, but a common example of how this can be leveraged would be to build a new form under the Lead entity within the **Customize the System** interface, then create an basic form record that can be surfaced on the portal to capture lead data through a contact page or some type of information request page.
+This functionality can be taken advantage of for many reasons and use cases, but a common example of how this can be leveraged would be to build a new form under the Lead table within the **Customize the System** interface, then create an basic form record that can be surfaced on the portal to capture lead data through a contact page or some type of information request page.
 In fact, this specific example is used for the default **Contact Us** page within portals by default.
 Other examples include using an basic form for profile management or a single page survey.

 ![Contact Us Advanced Form on the left, and its rendering in the portal on the right side.](media/contact-us-web-form.png "A Contact Us advanced form next to its rendering in the portal")

 Basic forms contain relationships to webpages and additional properties to control the initialization of the form within the portal.
 The relationship to a webpage allows dynamic retrieval of the form definition for a given page node within the portal website.

-When you create a new basic form, the first step is to decide which entity and form name that you will be rendering and the mode: Insert, Edit, or Read Only.
+When you create a new basic form, the first step is to decide which table and form name that you will be rendering and the mode: Insert, Edit, or Read Only.
 The mode you select will determine if you are creating a new record from the portal, editing an existing record, or just displaying information about a record on the portal.

-For this demonstration, let’s consider a scenario in which Contoso, Inc. would like to create a custom entity in Power Apps linked to a form rendered on their [Customer Self-Service Portal](../portal-templates.md#environment-with-customer-engagement-apps) that will allow users to submit suggestions for improvement that they would like to see the company introduce.
+For this demonstration, let’s consider a scenario in which Contoso, Inc. would like to create a custom table in Power Apps linked to a form rendered on their [Customer Self-Service Portal](../portal-templates.md#environment-with-customer-engagement-apps) that will allow users to submit suggestions for improvement that they would like to see the company introduce.
 The steps that the administrator at Contoso, Inc. would take to achieve this include the following:

-1. Create the custom entity using [Power Apps](https://make.powerapps.com).
-More information: [Create a table](../../data-platform/data-platform-create-entity.md). <br> In this example, we’ll call the entity “Suggestion.”
+1. Create the custom table using [Power Apps](https://make.powerapps.com).
+More information: [Create a table](../../data-platform/data-platform-create-entity.md). <br> In this example, we’ll call the table “Suggestion.”

-1. Create two custom fields underneath the Suggestion entity that pertain to the information that should be captured on the form.
+1. Create two custom fields underneath the Suggestion table that pertain to the information that should be captured on the form.
 In this example, we’ll create **SuggestionOrigin** (Option Set) and **SuggestionSummary** (Multiple Lines of Text) fields.
 Both fields will be set to **Business Required**.

-3. [Create a new main form](../../model-driven-apps/create-edit-main-forms.md) underneath the Suggestion entity:
+3. [Create a new main form](../../model-driven-apps/create-edit-main-forms.md) underneath the Suggestion table:
    1. Insert a one-column tab, and change its section’s properties to two columns.

    2. Add the custom fields in addition to the existing **Name** field.